 For a real tropical paradise, you can’t beat Boracay Island in the Philippines.
 This island features white sand beaches and turquoise water that’s perfect for diving, snorkeling, parasailing, and windsurfing.
 It’s no wonder it’s been rated the world’s top beach year after year.

-Boracay has plenty of resorts and villas catering to travelers.
+Boracay has plenty of resorts and villas catering to travelers that offer Oceanfront Bed And Breakfast.
 For a romantic Valentine’s Day, try Casa Mika, a hilltop villa whose windows offer a 360-degree view of beaches and endless ocean.
 The outdoor hot tub is the perfect place to unwind after a day at the beach.

 You can cook your own meals at the villa, but book a table instead.
 Try Kasbah, a Moroccan restaurant that’s right on the beach.
 You’ll enjoy hummus, lamb tangine, Moroccan kabab, and baklava for dessert.
 After the sun goes down they start the music so you can end your day with some dancing.